KandlaguntaVenkataSivaNiranjanReddy/jenkins/jenkins_class 6.md

 ---

-## Step-by-Step Setup of a Jenkins Scripted Pipeline
+## Setup of a Jenkins Scripted Pipeline

 ### Step 1: Create a Jenkins Pipeline Job
 - Go to **Jenkins Dashboard** → Click on **New Item**.